Connect with us

 In building and construction, VOCs are commonly found in solvents, paint, plastics, synthetic fibres, adhesives and protective coatings.
 Some of them, including formaldehyde which emanates from paint, have boiling points as low as just -19 C.

-VOCs usually cause irritation to the eyes and respiratory track, dizziness, memory impairment and damage to the kidney, liver and central nervous system.
+VOCs usually irritate the eyes and respiratory tract, dizziness, memory impairment and damage to the kidney, liver and central nervous system.

 Some have also been found to cause cancer in animals and humans, thus earning their place in the list of most hazardous building materials.